How Long Does Food Poisoning Last?

 Older Adults 65+

-According to the CDC, almost half of people 65 or older who have food poisoning caused by SalmonellaCampylobacterListeria, or E. coli require hospitalization and immediate medical attention.
+Almost half of the people 65 or older who have food poisoning caused by SalmonellaCampylobacterListeria, or E. coli require hospitalization and immediate medical attention.
 Because of their age, their immune systems may not be as strong and able to fight off the infection.

 Pregnant Women